tivoguy/TiVoToGo.bundle/README.md

 Q: What would I use this channel for?

-A: You browse to a show on your TiVo and watch it without downloading it to the Plex Server?
+A: You browse to a show on your TiVo and watch it without downloading it to the Plex Server.

 Q: Can I download something from the TiVo it to the Plex Server using this channel?